rails/rails/guides/source/active_record_migrations.md

 ```

 By default, the name of the join table comes from the union of the first two
 arguments provided to create_join_table, in alphabetical order.
+In this case,
+the table would be named `categories_products`.

 To customize the name of the table, provide a `:table_name` option: